songzhw/songzhw.github.io/ui/2018-03-22-make-expandable-layout.md

 ## 1. What it looks like?

 ![](./_image/expandable_layout.gif)

-Every time you click the title, the layout will toggle to show or hide the content view.
+Every time you click the title, the layout will toggle to show or hide the content view

 At our first glance, what might be the difficulties we have?
 * How much height does the content view has?
 * How to hide the content view at first, and then get its real height?
 * How to do the Animation?

-## 2. Version 0.1 : static layout
+## 2. get children view
 It would be a good idea to just draw the static layout first when you try to draw a view and its animation.
 This way you break down the big issue into small issues.

 Based on the layout of the title view and the content view, we obviously think that the layout could be a vertical LinearLayout.